engineering-collaboration/book/CODE-OF-CONDUCT.md

-# The anatomy of collaboration - Code of Conduct
+# OpenCollaboration - Code of Conduct

 ## Our Pledge